Order a VPS, Semi- dedicated or Dedicated server in Dallas, London or Australia.

 # Completed on Sat Sep 27 02:06:00 2003

-If you accidentally setup an iptable rule that locks you out of your RimuHosting VPS then you can enable the console-over-ssh feature and stop iptables from there and re-setup your rules.
+If you accidentally setup an iptable rule that locks you out of your RimuHosting VPS then you can enable the console-over-ssh feature and stop iptables from there, then re-setup your rules.